Category Archives: Guy Yasko

 Monsoon dialectic by Guy Yasko

 I write naked.
 It is too hot to do otherwise.
-Tomorrow will be the same: high skies, relentless sunshine, token clouds.
-There is no hope for change, not until the monsoon dialectic generates its own destruction.
-My neighbours take refuge … Continue reading
+Tomorrow will be the same: high skies, relentless sunshine, token My neighbours take refuge in air-conditioning and ghost stories.
+I |

 Filed under Guy Yasko